Monday, January 29 to Friday, March 2, 2018

 Maps & Location

-The University Art Gallery is located in the Theatre Building (Bldg 7) at CSU Stanislaus.
+The University Art Gallery is located in the Theatre Building (Bldg 7) at Stanislaus State.
 Parking Lot 2 will be reserved to park free of charge during the reception from 5-9 pm on Thursday, February 15.